 Saturday, November 8, 2025: 10:00 AM – 7:00 PM

-You will need to present a valid ID and the email containing your bib number.
-If you haven't received this email, you can go to the Registration Confirmation Desk to request a copy.
+You will need to present an ID along with the email containing your bib number.
+If you haven't received this email, you can visit the Registration Confirmation Desk to request a copy.

-If you are unable to collect your bib personally, someone else may collect it for you by presenting the aforementioned documents.
+If you can't pick up your bib personally, a third party can do it for you by presenting the above-mentioned documents.

-There are two ticket categories for participating in each distance of the Athens Marathon: "Advanced registration" and "Full registration".
+Two ticket categories are offered for each distance of the Athens Marathon: 'Advanced registration' and 'Full registration'.

-The Athens Marathon organizer (Hellenic Athletics Association) requires non-European Union residents* (*based on residence address, not nationality) to register under the "Full Registration" category.
+The Athens Marathon organizer (Hellenic Athletics Association) requires non-European Union residents* (*residence address, not nationality) to register in the 'Full Registration' category.

 No worries.
-You can switch to the "Full registration" category through your runner profile.
-You will need to pay the difference in cost.
+You can switch to the 'Full registration' category from your runner's account.
+You will need to pay the difference.
 If you wish to cancel your participation, you can contact us at contact@finishers.com before June 10, 2024, at 11:59 PM.
-We will then proceed with a full refund of your race bib.
+We will then proceed with a full refund of your bib.
 After this deadline, we will no longer be able to cancel your registration.

 The Athens Marathon will begin at 9:00 AM on Sunday, November 9, 2025.
-Runners should arrive at the historic Marathon town starting point at least 1 hour before the scheduled time.
+Runners should arrive at the historic site of the city Marathon at least 1 hour before the designated start time.

-The 10 km race will start at 8:15 AM on Sunday, November 9, 2025.
-Runners will start from Amalias Avenue, near the Bodossaki Hall.
-You should arrive 30 minutes to 1 hour before the announced start time.
+The 10 km race will begin at 8:15 AM on Sunday, November 9, 2025.
+Runners will start from Amalias Avenue, near the Bodossaki Hall, and should arrive 30 minutes to 1 hour before the announced start time.

 The 5 km race will start at 5:00 PM on Saturday, November 8, 2025.
-The start will be on Amalias Avenue, close to the Bodossaki Hall.
-You should arrive 30 minutes to 1 hour before the scheduled start time.
+The starting point will be on Amalias Avenue, close to Bodossaki Hall, and you should be there 30 minutes to 1 hour before the announced start time.

 No, all runners participate at their own risk.
-The organizers disclaim any responsibility for health-related issues of participants and the lack of preventive medical checks.
-However, it is advised for participants to undergo a medical examination before taking part in the race.
+The organizers disclaim any responsibility for health issues related to participants and the absence of a preventive medical check-up.
+However, participants are advised to undergo a medical examination prior to the race.

-Participants must be at least 18 years old, thus born in 2006 or earlier, to partake in the Athens Marathon.
+Participants must be at least 18 years old, meaning they should be born in 2006 or earlier to participate in the Athens Marathon.

-The age is determined based on the year of birth, not the calendar year.
+Age is calculated based on the birth year, not the calendar year.

 Yes, here they are:

-To reach the marathon starting point, the organization has arranged buses departing from various locations in central Athens.
-These points are often near metro lines, especially line 2 and line 3.
+To reach the marathon starting area, the organization has set up buses departing from various points in central Athens.
+These points are often close to metro lines, particularly lines 2 and 3.

-On metro line 2, those wishing to take the bus can go to one of three stops.
+On metro line 2, those wishing to take the bus can do so at three stops.

-The "Constitution" stop (near lines 2 and 3)
+The 'Constitution' stop (close to lines 2 and 3)

-There are also stops along metro line 3:
+There will also be stops along metro line 3:

-The "Constitution" stop (near lines 2 and 3)
+The 'Constitution' stop (close to lines 2 and 3)

-Additionally, there are three other points where runners can catch the bus:
+For other stops, there will be three additional points where runners can catch the bus:

-A location near the Omania electric station in Omania Square.
+A first point near the electric station at Omania, which is located at Omania Square.

-An area near the Megali Bretania hotel on Vass Georgiou street.
+A second point near the Megali Bretania Hotel from Vass Georgiou Street.

-You can deposit your belongings in clothing transport vehicles based on each runner's participation number.
-Each vehicle will have a sign indicating the number range.
-The vehicles will be located 150 meters in front of the Start Arch (after the start signal), to transport clothes to the finish line.
+You can leave your belongings in the transport vehicles according to each runner's participation number.
+Each vehicle will have a sign describing the number range.
+The vehicles will be located 150 meters in front of the Starting Arch (after the starting line) to transport clothing to the finish area.

 After finishing, bags are retrieved by displaying the participation number in a predetermined area that will be communicated to you.
-To deposit your bag, the sticker with your participation number must be visibly attached to the bag to facilitate its return by volunteers after the finish.
+To leave your bag, the sticker with your participation number must be visibly attached to the bag to facilitate collection by volunteers after the finish.

 You can check the race rules here